 “Liesss…” A juicy, forked tongue flicks his ear.
 “I’m more to you than that, Ehren Nightbell.”

 “You’re a SUCCUBUS, YOU’RE NOTHING!”

 Clouds of moonlight haze and dusky gloom fill the room.
 Within the clouds, a gray woman absent of distinguishing facial features surfaces.
-Her waist length, fog like hair hung over her nude breasts, and wore a jade colored serpent with illuminated rubies for eyes around her hourglass waist.
-It hovers in front of Ehren, then curls around the baby, lifting her from his grasp and into Victoria’s embrace.
+Her waist length, smoke-like hair hangs over her nude breasts.
+She wears a jade-colored serpent with glowing rubies for eyes around her slim waist.
+It hovers in front of Ehren, then curls around Elodie, lifting her from his grasp and into Victoria’s embrace.

 “I changed my mind.
 Human women do that, it’s a thing.
 I’m half-human myself, so why can’t I?” she shrugs.
 “I already kissed her, Ehren.
 Her fate’s sealed.”

-He yanked her lanky, raw arm harder.
+He yanks her lanky, raw arm harder.
 “I could’ve killed you long ago, but I didn’t.
 We could’ve worked things out.
 We still can—”

 He was desperate, hopeless.
-He’d marry the creature to avoid losing his darling little girl.
+He’d marry the creature to avoid losing his darling baby girl.

 “It’s too late.
 I can no longer deny her.
 I’m sorry Ehren, she must go to sleep in this world.
 Her meaning is elsewhere.”